open-mmlab/mmaction2/docs/getting_started.md

 which is specified by `work_dir` in the config file.

 By default we evaluate the model on the validation set after each epoch, you can change the evaluation interval by modifying the interval argument in the training config

 ```python
 evaluation = dict(interval=5)  # This evaluate the model per 5 epoch.
 ```

-According to the [Linear Scaling Rule](https://arxiv.org/abs/1706.02677), you need to set the learning rate proportional to the batch size if you use different GPUs or videos per GPU, e.g., lr=0.01 for 4 GPUs * 2 video/gpu and lr=0.08 for 16 GPUs * 4 video/gpu.
+According to the [Linear Scaling Rule](https://arxiv.org/abs/1706.02677), you need to set the learning rate proportional to the batch size if you use different GPUs or videos per GPU, e.g., lr=0.01 for 4 GPUs x 2 video/gpu and lr=0.08 for 16 GPUs x 4 video/gpu.

 ### Train with a single GPU